omk2545/SeleniumDockerJenkins/README.md

 # SeleniumDockerJenkins
-This is a simple framework learned on udemy
+This is a simple framework learned